-(1) Excessive absenteeism, to be defined as absence from three consecutive meetings of such board, committee, or commission or for twenty five percent (25%) of the duly scheduled meetings of the board or commission within any fiscal year, unless by permission of such board or commission expressed in its official minutes.

-- (2) Upon conviction of any felony. - (3) Upon ceasing to be a qualified elector of the City. - (4) Upon written resignation by the member.
+- (1) Excessive absenteeism, to be defined as absence from three consecutive meetings of such board, committee, or commission or for twenty five percent (25%) of the duly scheduled meetings of the board or commission within any fiscal year, unless by permission of such board or commission expressed in its official minutes. - (2) Upon conviction of any felony or crime involving moral turpitude. - (3) Upon ceasing to be a qualified elector of the City. - (4) Upon written resignation by the member.